FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/fixed_standard_variable_SPANNED_formats.md

 {
-    "title": "Files in fixed-standard and variable-SPANNED formats", "linkTitle": "Files in fixed&#45;standard and variable&#45;SPANNED formats", "weight": "330"
+    "title": "Files in fixed-standard and variable-SPANNED formats", "linkTitle": "Files in fixed-standard and variable-SPANNED formats", "weight": "330"
 }You can transfer files in fixed-standard and variable-spanned formats while respecting their specific characteristics.
 This transfer mode is subject to a certain number of restrictions.